5late/5erver/README.md

 ## 5erver 2.0

-5erver2.0 comes with a lot of new features, bug fixes, and more effiecent usage of resources.
+5erver2.0 comes with a lot of new features, bug fixes, and more effiecent code.

+### New features include:
+- Facelifted landing sight
+- ***Much*** easier to use uploading system.
+- More reliable uploading to the Pi.
+- Faster upload times.
+- Newer, faster JavaScript.
+- A backend.

 **Old 5erver**
 ![Old 5erver](./imgs/old5erver.png)